 Why do wheel bearings fail?

-- The seals can crack or break, allowing grease to leak out or dry out, compromising the function of the seals, which allows moisture and dirt or debris to enter.
+- The seals can crack or break, allowing grease to leak out or dry out, compromising the seals’ function, and allowing moisture and dirt or debris to enter.
 This will slowly ruin it over time and eventually require it to be repaired or replaced.

-- Driving through a flooded street or other areas with high water will inevitably allow moisture to enter the bearing, which will impair its function.
-Another driving situation that can potentially damage a wheel bearing is hitting a pothole too fast or going over a curb or some other hard surface too hard or fast.
+- Driving through a flooded street or other areas with high water will inevitably allow moisture to enter the bearing, impairing its function.
+Another driving situation that can damage a wheel bearing is hitting a pothole too fast or going over a curb or some other hard surface too hard or fast.

 Alignment or Tire Issues